mohit2708/JavaScript/interviewqcopy.md

 Confirm and
 Prompt

-35. What is the difference between an alert box and a confirmation box?
-An alert box displays only one button which is the OK button.
-But a Confirmation box displays two buttons namely OK and cancel.

 32. What is the use of Void(0)?
 Void(0) is used to prevent the page from refreshing and parameter "zero" is passed while calling.